China and Russia reaffirm ties as Moscow presses offensive in Ukraine

 Putin has previously said that Russia has been sharing highly sensitive military technologies with China that helped significantly bolster its defense capability.
 In October 2019, he mentioned that Russia was helping China to develop an early warning system to spot ballistic missile launches — a system involving ground-based radar and satellites that only Russia and the U.S. possessed.

-Bodeen reported from Taipei.
-Wu reported from Bangkok.
-Associated Press researchers Yu Bing and Wanqing Chen in Beijing, and AP writer Jim Heintz in Tallinn, Estonia contributed to this report.
+Huizhong Wu reported from Bangkok.
+Yu Bing and Wanqing Chen in Beijing, Christopher Bodeen in Taipei and Jim Heintz in Tallinn, Estonia contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.